 HCG, or human chorionic gonadotropin, is a hormone found in the urine of pregnant women.
-In recent years, the hormone has gained popularity as a weight loss supplement.
+In recent years, the hormone has gained popularity as a weight loss supplement, better known as the HCG diet.

 In the early stages of pregnancy, HCG is produced to ensure the fetus has enough calories and nutrients to grow, no matter how much food the pregnant woman is consuming.
 Levels of the hormone peak around the end of the first trimester and taper off from there.
 It can take a couple months for women to realize they’re pregnant, and HCG ensures that the fetus is well-fed even if the mother isn’t conscious of the need to eat for two.